vahanm01/water_logger_api/README.md

 For the EB environment to properly function via HTTPS, we need to request a new SSL cert and upload to AWS Certificate Manager.

-IT will need to point our DNS to the EC2 load balancer address of our EB environment:
+Point DNS to the EC2 load balancer address of EB environment:
 **hydrecon.com IN CNAME <key from Cert Manager>**

 Lastly we add a listener to the load balancer where we terminate HTTP and allow secure connection: